akingscote/akingscote.github.io/_posts/2026-02-01-wheres-the-moat.md

 This "futuristic" view of an individual orchestrating dozens of autonomous AI agents isn't some far off fantasy.
 That technology won't pop out of nowhere and exist overnight.
 It already exists and is being actively refined and adopted.
 You need to pivot to that mode of working **now**.
 You need to be the architect.
 You need the ideas.
 The execution of those ideas will be handled by your agents.
 When I say "will be".
 I mean like next week.
 You need to learn how to do that now.
 It's **probably the single most important upskilling you can do.**.

+I feel like the age of the leet coder is dead.
+The focus is now on secure and scalable system design, and not so much discrete pieces of software.
+Many of the efficient software patterns already exist, are tried and tested, and LLMs will be able to handle that without breaking a sweat.
+Integrating those components into the wider ecosystem will always be challenging, and an area ripe for focus.

 The technology won't just appear, it'll trickle through the scene gradually as it's doing right now.
 You need to be at the end of these innovations.
 It's not like 2023, 2024 or even 2025.
 This year, you need to be switched on and on it.
 You can't delay anymore.
 You can't join this band in 2028 as a reaction; you **must** be proactive.
 That means upskilling now, finding the right people to follow, and gaining practical experience in this area, that you can demonstrate.

 **You aren't building these "skills" for today, you're building them for tomorrow.**